 Huntington Beach

-Visiting Ruta (the sister of Toms’ mother) in Huntington Beach.
+Visiting Ruta (Toms’ aunt) in Huntington Beach.

 Joshua Tree National Park